zhang-lupeng/YOGLOOP/README.md

-# Yoloop
+# YOGLOOP
-Yoloop is a software for identifying short-range chromatin loops.
+YOGLOOP is a software for identifying short-range chromatin loops.